FactoryOptic/documentation/content/en/docs2/mapping/lensmapping.md

 ## Barrel Mark List

 Create a list of up to 14 barrel marks that you will map to for iris, focus, or zoom lenses.
 SERVO32 supports up to 16 data points in the lens map, which easily covers all your iris marks.
-The first and last data points serve as the min and max, and are not included in the total barrel marks available to map with.
+The first and last data points serve as the min and max, which are typically 0 and 65535.

 If you have different lenses then in your mapping table fill out one vertical row per lens with the respective lens marks.
 Say you have 3 mixed lenses with a fastest stops at T2.0, T2.6 and T2.8, then your table should have all 3 of these values.
 When you do your mapping, you will have to interpolate T2.6 on lenses that don't have that mark, but have T2.0.
 Do your best to approximate these virtual marks.